kolinger/rd-usb/README.md

 Usage
 --

-**UM34C/UM24C/UM25C Bluetooth or TC66C USB**
+**UM34C/UM24C/UM25C Bluetooth**

 1. Select your device version.
 2. Name your session.
 For example 'testing some power bank'.
 This is used to separate multiple measurements from each other.
 3. Select sample rate.
 Faster sample rate will result in more accurate data but also will create a lot more data.
 For short measurements use faster sample rate.
 For longer use slower rate.
 Choose carefully.
-4. Follow Setup link to find your serial port or click Connect if you already have port selected.
+4. Select UM34C/UM24C/UM25C from devices and follow with Setup link.
+    1. If previously connected you can initiate Setup again by clicking on current Bluetooth address
+5. Scan for devices and select your device from list by clicking on it
+6. After this you can connect simply by using Connect button.
+Setup is required only for new/different device.
-5. Connection will be hopefully successful and you will see live measurements in graph.
+7. Connection will be hopefully successful, and you will see live measurements in graph.
-   Otherwise read log for error messages.
+   Otherwise, read log for error messages.

 **TC66C Bluetooth**

 1. Make sure your OS is supported and has bluetooth with BLE support (Bluetooth Low Energy)
-2. Select TC66C from devices and follow with Setup link.
-3. Scan for devices and select your device from list by clicking on it
-4. After this you can connect simply by using Connect button.
-Setup is required only for new/different device.
+2. Rest is same as other devices.
+See above.

+**TC66C USB or legacy UM34C/UM24C/UM25C RFCOMM serial/COM port method**

+1. Select UM34C/UM24C/UM25C with Serial suffix.
+2. Follow Setup link to find your serial port or click Connect if you already have port selected.
-5. Rest is same as other devices.
+3. Rest is same as other devices.
 See above.

 ![setup](screenshots/setup.png)